-The 2010 Comprehensive Plan recommended that Georgetown engage its own transportation consultant, with the goal of coordinating the Town's planning with US 113 improvement planning.
-The consultant could also refine ideas in PLAN GEORGETOWN.
-This effort could lead to a more detailed Town Transportation Master Plan, with one objective being to find ways to limit truck traffic through the center and residential areas of Town.
+The 2010 Plan recommended that Georgetown engage a transportation consultant to coordinate the Town's planning with US 113 improvement planning.
+They could also refine ideas in PLAN GEORGETOWN.
+This effort could lead to a more detailed Town Transportation Master Plan, with one objective being to find ways to limit truck traffic through the center and residential areas of Town; however, this should wait until the Park Avenue Relocation project is completed.